 Associate Director, NYU-ECNU Institute of Physics at NYU Shanghai

-Assistant Professor of Physics, NYU Shanghai
+Associate Professor of Physics, NYU Shanghai

-Global Network Assistant Professor, New York University
+Global Network Associate Professor, New York University

 Professor Byrnes' research interests are in quantum information technologies, condensed matter physics, and AMO (atomic, molecular, optical) physics.
 Specifically, he is interested in various applications of Bose-Einstein condensates to quantum information.
 He is also interested in the interface of physics and biology and emergent phenomena.